ACV facts & figures

 As an internet salesperson, you have to let leads know they should contact you when they’re ready to schedule a test drive.
 Explain that you can have everything ready to go and save them time at the lot.
 That last part is sure to get a positive response from internet car shoppers.

 Many industry insiders are predicting that online car shopping will overtake the traditional process within the next few years.
-No matter how consumers buy their vehicles in the near future, you’ll set your business up for success by taking steps to facilitate the internet car sales process now.
+No matter how consumers buy their vehicles in the near future, you’ll set your business up for success by taking steps to facilitate the internet car sales process, you can best prepare to sell cars online.